 Once a student has completed registration, the official record can be changed only with a registration change form (Drop/Add Form).
 The Drop/Add form can be obtained School Offices (Suite 460, Teachers Dyer Complex) and U.C.
 One Stop.
-Students should consult the Registrar's Website (http://www.uc.edu/registrar) and the U.C.
-One Stop Center (http://www.onestop.uc.edu/) for current information about add/drop deadline and refund policies and procedures.
+Students should consult the Registrar's Website and the UC One Stop Center for current information about add/drop deadline and refund policies and procedures.